 Recommendations by the European Ombudsman are non-binding and the entire process may be lengthy.
 For these reasons, it is considered to be less effective than a court procedure.

 The European Anti-Fraud Office (OLAF) investigates fraud against the EU budget, corruption and serious misconduct within the European institutions.
-In case of suspicions during a procurement procedure arise, which concern illegal activity of this kind by EU procurement officers or related staff, a complaint can be communicated to OLAF by any party, also anonymously without any further requirement for direct involvement.
-Similar to the European Ombudsman, OLAF does not have judicial powers but the results of its investigation may lead to administrative, financial disciplinary or judicial actions.
+If suspicions arise during a procurement procedure that concern illegal activity of this kind by EU procurement officers or associates, a complaint can be submitted to OLAF by any party.
+They may do this anonymously.
+Similar to the European Ombudsman, OLAF does not have judicial powers, but the results of its investigation may lead to administrative, financial disciplinary or judicial actions.

 CETA and the involvement of the government of Canada

-Canada’s Trade Commissioner Service is present across the EU and ready to support SMEs overcoming trade barriers and other difficulties with respect to procurement markets in all of the 28 EU Member States.
-Canadian companies may bring any issues to the attention of the government of Canada by registering a trade barrier.
+Canada’s Trade Commissioner Service has offices across the EU and staff who are ready to support SMEs overcoming trade barriers and other difficulties with respect to procurement markets in all 27 EU member states.
+Canadian companies may bring issues to the attention of the Government of Canada by registering a trade barrier.

-CETA also has a dedicated Committee on Government Procurement, whereby representatives of the European Union and representatives of Canada meet to consider, among others, issues regarding government procurement that are referred to it by one of the parties.
+CETA has a dedicated Committee on Government Procurement comprising representatives of the European Union and representatives of Canada who meet to consider issues regarding government procurement that are referred by one of the parties.